amagdenko/oiosaml.java/trust/trunk/README.txt

 ReadMe for oiosaml-trust

-General documentation is available in javadoc.
+General documentation is available in javadoc under the doc/ dir.

 For developers
 -----------------------------